pretix/pretix-docs/docs/guides/pretixscan/android.md

     Our scan smartphones have both a camera and a scanner.
     The scanner works much more quickly and reliably than the camera.
     Thus, you should always use the scanner at your check-in.
+    If you are using a device without a scanner, then you should use the camera instead.

-    In order to ensure that you are using the scanner, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
+    In order to confirm that the device uses the right setting, open pretixSCAN, tap the three-dot button :btn-icon:fa3-ellipsis-v:: in the top right corner, and then tap :btn:Settings:.
     Scroll to the section titled "User interface".
-    Ensure that the box next to "Use device camera" is **unchecked**.
+    If your device has a scanner, uncheck the box next to "Use device camera".
+    If your device does have a scanner, check that box.

 Once you have granted permission, pretixSCAN will start accessing the scanner or camera instantly.
 It will also display a text box telling you to create a new device in our organizer account in the pretix backend.